-- People caring for those within the same household who display symptoms of coronavirus and have been told to self-isolate.
+- people caring for those within the same household who display coronavirus symptoms and have been told to self-isolate.

 The Government has also passed emergency legislation via a statutory instrument to amend the Statutory Sick Pay Regulations.
 The Regulation provides categories of people to be treated as incapable of work for the purposes of claiming SSP.

-These Regulations declare that a person who is isolating from others in accordance with advice on coronavirus is deemed to be incapable of work.
+These regulations declare that a person who is isolating from others according to coronavirus advice is deemed incapable of work.

 Coronavirus: important updates to Statutory Sick Pay